geeky-prashant/pricing-table/README.md

   <br />

   <h2 align="center">Pricing Table</h2>
+This project is a web user interface (web UI) that displays a comparison of different pricing plans with interactive elements.
-In this project, I have created a pricing plan UI design for website, <br />The project is built using HTML5 & CSS3.
+  <br />The project is built using HTML5 & CSS3.

   <a href="https://geeky-prashant.github.io/pricing-table/"><strong>➥ Live Demo</strong></a>